Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 ctest --preset gcc-debug
 ```

 This is part of the full local matrix rather than the fastest per-edit loop.
-In the dated
+Production
-environment validation below, GCC 16.2.1 configured and built the tree and passed all
+code is expected to compile with both Clang and GCC; individual compiler-run results
-209 tests.
-That result does not claim support for every GCC version.
+belong in CI artifacts, task reports, or `devlog/`.

 ## Sanitizers